 Patients often actively resist passive eye opening.

-Physical examination rarely indicates the cause when seizures are idiopathic but may provide clues when seizures are symptomatic (see Table: Clinical Clues to the Causes of Symptomatic Seizures).
+Physical examination rarely indicates the cause when seizures are idiopathic but may provide clues when seizures are symptomatic (see table Clinical Clues to the Causes of Symptomatic Seizures Clinical Clues to the Causes of Symptomatic Seizures ).

 Testing is done routinely, but normal results do not necessarily exclude a seizure disorder.
 Thus, the diagnosis may ultimately be clinical.
 Testing depends on results of the history and neurologic examination.